 Color theory is another great tool used in fashion to send a message with your choice of clothing.
 Ties, because they are darker than the shirts they are worn with, are often one of the focal points of an outfit, but the colors used in a solid colored tie or in a patterned tie say more about the wearer than simply their color.

 Colors can enhance our complexion and even say something about who we are.
 Most men have heard of the power tie, typically a dark red silk tie worn with a dark suit, but there are other colors that convey other messages.
 We associate colors with certain states of mind or feelings and wearing certain ties in certain situations can help convey those feelings.

 To view The Dark Knot's Red Silk Ties, please click here!

 The Dark Knot Tip: Red ties, as we have gone over, are seen as passionate, powerful or aggressive.
 Blue or purple ties are seen calming, intellectual, and even fashionable.
 Yellow and orange ties are seen as jovial and associated with spring or fall.
 Black is seen as sombre or serious and finally green is typically seen as caring and energetic.
 Just like companies that choose these colors for their logos your choice of tie color can say something about how you want others to view you.

-Laid out in this guide are just a few golden rules to knowing how to pull off pretty much any tie.
+Laid out in this guide are just a few golden rules to knowing how to pair a tie.
 When you start to know these rules and the colors that work for you by heart you will start to buy and select your ties like a professional stylist would.
 As you experiment and continue to learn about what tie pairings and tie colors work best with what you can eventually learn when you can break these rules to your advantage.